-The cheaper options typically include Toyota Ractis or Suziki Swift type of cars.
-These are your cheap and affordable compact 4 door cars that can fit a family, but you may struggle to fit your luggage in as well.
+The cheaper options typically include Toyota Ractis or Suzuki Swift type of cars.
+These are your cheap and affordable compact 4-door cars that can fit a family, but you may struggle to fit your luggage in as well.
 This is what the majority of people in Rarotonga hire.
 It was interesting visiting shortly after the New Zealand bubble opened and seeing thousands of these cars parked up in fields unused due to the fall of tourism over that period.

 For more luxury options you can get Jeeps or a Convertible.
-The ultimate holiday mode types of transport.
-Though be aware you will pay a lot more to travel around the island in such style.
+The ultimate holiday mode type of transport.
+Though be aware you will pay a lot more to travel around the island in such a style.

 Driving In Rarotonga